Keeping Your Holidays Happy and Fraud-free

 While out of town:

-– Avoid using public Wifi and even your hotel’s if at all possible
+– Avoid using public Wifi and even your hotel’s Wifi if at all possible

 – Do not use public computers

-– Keep your travel documents in a hotel safe
+– Keep your travel documents in the hotel room safe

 – Log out of websites on your smart phone and any websites if you bring a laptop or other device with you on your trip